Anger turned David Nolan into a crime fiction author.

 “Then you’ve got the hills all around; bleak and windy and horrible.
 It’s a landscape that’s amazing, foreboding and frightening all at the same time.

 David pauses for a second and lets out an incredulous gasp.

 “Honestly… why would you want to write about anywhere else?!”

-The Mermaid’s Pool will be released on November 13.
-The book is available to pre-order here.
+The Mermaid’s Pool is out now.
+The book is available to order here.